The Kennedy School of Aviation

 Aviation Management

-Program certificates of completion are provided to each student.
+Program certificates of completion are provided.

 The Kennedy School of Aviation

-Engine Start Program - 'FlyGirls!'
+Engine-start Program - 'FlyGirls!'

 The aviation industry has been changing.
 Where there were only a handful of women in the industry there are now many.
-What once was a male-dominated industry is now seeing more and more female presence.

 Topics include: